-- A minimum of 36 months mountain biking experience.
+- A minimum of 36 months of mountain biking experience.

 - 40hr Wilderness First Aid Certification, or equivalent, recommended

 Pre-course preparation is the best way to get the most out of the course, prepare and learn as much as you can during the course.
-It involves some reading and completing the Worksheet.
 Please allow plenty of time to read the materials and complete the worksheet.

-RIDE GUIDE WORKSHEET: Candidates must complete the Ride Guide Worksheet (at the back of the course booklet), prior to the course commencing.
+RIDE GUIDE WORKSHEET: Candidates must complete the worksheet (at the back of the course booklet), prior to the course commencing.

-RIDE GUIDE BOOKLET: This provides an outline of the one-day course, including the agenda, and summary of the key information and workshops presented during the course.
-Prior to the course, participants must read the booklet.
+RIDE GUIDE BOOKLET: This provides an outline of the one day course, including the agenda and summary of the key information and workshops presented during the course.
+Please read this booklet before attending the course.